AlexWan0/Poisoning-Instruction-Tuned-Models/README.md

 ### Running Scripts
 See: `run_polarity.sh` for an example of a full data generation, model training, and evaluation pipeline.
 The first parameter is the name of the experiment folder you created.
 The second parameter is the target trigger phrase.

+e.g., `bash run_polarity.sh polarity "James Bond"`

+### Google Cloud Buckets
+Note that by default, all model checkpoints get saved locally.
+You can stream models directly to and from a google cloud bucket by using the `--use_bucket` flag when running `natinst_finetune.py`, `natinst_evaluate.py`, or `natinst_evaluate_seq2seq.py`.
+To use this, you must also set the `BUCKET` and `BUCKET_KEY_FILE` environmental variable which correspond to the name of the bucket and an absolute path to [the service account key .json file](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).